-DAY 4 - SUNDAY
+DAY 7 - SUNDAY

-AM - Pitt Point
+AM - Pitt Point (San Cristobal)

-Two wind-sculptured tuff cones at Pitt Point make up the extreme eastern end of San Cristobal, thus the archipelago.
+Two wind-sculptured tuff cones at Pitt Point make up the extreme eastern end of San Cristobal, and thus, the archipelago as well.
 These cliffs were the first sight of land when HMS Beagle and Charles Darwin arrived on the 15th of September, 1835.
 On the small green sand beach, you will be welcomed by a group of barking Galapagos sea lions.
 This is a bachelor colony, where males usually relax and prepare themselves for fighting and mating.

-PM - Witch Hill This site's primary attraction is the coral sand beach, an excellent place to swim and snorkel.
+PM - Witch Hill (San Cristobal)

+The primary attraction of this site is the coral sand beach, an excellent place to swim and snorkel.
 Witch Hill is the remains of a tuff cone and one of the first sites visited by Charles Darwin.
 It has an impressive landscape, where it is often possible to see coastal and migratory birds, including pelicans, blue-footed boobies and swallow-tailed gulls; as well as sea lions and marine iguanas.
 At times, the lagoon is completely dry and deposits of salt can be found at the bottom.
 The people of Puerto Baquerizo Moreno used to use the lagoon as a salt mine.

-DAY 5 - MONDAY AM - Lobos Islet The Lobos Islet's beach harbours a colony of Galapagos sea lions.
+DAY 8 - MONDAY AM - Lobos Islet (San Cristobal) The Lobos Islet's beach harbours a colony of Galapagos sea lions.
 As in other colonies in the archipelago, you can approach nurturing females within a few metres.
 In the breeding season, this colony is also visited by territorial males, defending and mating the harem on their part of the beach.
 This low islet is home to more than just Galapagos sea lions.
 Two other emblematic species breed here: male blue-footed boobies and great frigate birds who try to impress the females (and tourists) with clumsy dances, heaving their striking blue feet or blowing up their balloon-sized scarlet pouches.
-During the breeding season, the fluffy and hungry chicks cry for food, and when their wings get strong enough, they will learn to fly.
-After this, assisted by the naturalist guide and some crew members, you will be taken to San Cristobal airport.
+During the breeding season, the fluffy and hungry chicks cry for food, and when their wings get strong enough, they will learn to fly. .After this, assisted by the naturalist guide and some crew members, you will be taken to San Cristobal airport.
 It has been a pleasure accompanying you on this unique trip and we hope to see you again very soon!